Govt has completed 51 warehouses out of the 80 promised – Agric Minister

 The government, he noted, also intends to make horticulture a major source of foreign exchange earnings.

-“We want to make horticulture major source of foreign exchange earnings for Ghana.
+“We want to make horticulture major source of foreign exchange earnings fort Ghana.
 We want to change the whole narrative and we will be exporting more.
 We can make it,” he said.

 The programme was on the theme: ‘Becoming the West African Food Basket’.